Prehistoric sites, chapel and fountains against the backdrop of the sea in Plouhinec

 Notes

-Toilets (near the eco-museum) and picnic table at the starting point car park.
+Toilets (near the eco-museum) and picnic table at the car park at the start.

 Swimming in summer:

-- Gwendrez Beach (Guendrez on the map): caution, this beach is known to be dangerous due to strong currents and rip tides.
+- Gwendrez Beach (Guendrez on the map): please note that this beach is marked as dangerous due to strong currents and rip tides.

 - Mesperleuc Beach (more family-friendly).